fatmanspanda/EmuHoverPractice/README.md

 Emulator Lua script for BizHawk to practice hovering.
 Based off of [Hyphen-ated's tool of the same purpose](https://github.com/Hyphen-ated/HoverPractice); with help from [raekuul](https://github.com/raekuul) and myramong.

 ## Using this tool
-This script will only run itself on a recognized version of the [NMG practice hack](https://milde.no/lttp/).
+This script will only run on a recognized version of the [NMG practice hack](https://milde.no/lttp/).
 On starting, it will attempt to use the practice menu to teleport to Turtle Rock.

-* The final area before Trinexx is an ideal place to practice hovering, as it contains a long vertical gap to attempt crossing.
+* The final area before Trinexx is an ideal place to practice hovering, as it contains a large gap to attempt crossing.
 * If you fall (or really, take any damage) while this script is running, you will return to your original position.
 * The script will also create a new window that contains a graphical analysis of your hovering technique.
    * The bars above the axis indicate how long you held the `A` button.
    * The bars below the axis indicate how long you released the `A` button.
    * If either action lasted longer than what is allowed for a successful hover, its bar will turn from green to red.
 * As a fun bonus, you will earn rupees for successful hover streaks, starting at a rate of 1:10, with cumulative bonuses for longer streaks.
 You will lose 2 rupees for every time you fall.
 You are only eligible to gain rupees if you are hovering across a gap.
 * To terminate this script without navigating to the Lua console, press `L+R` together in game.
+Closing the analysis window will also stop the script.

 ## Running Lua scripts
-1. Download the latest files from [the releases page](https://github.com/fatmanspanda/EmuHoverPractice/releases).
+1. Download the latest source file from [the releases page](https://github.com/fatmanspanda/EmuHoverPractice/releases).
-1. Extract the files and place them in the same folder.
+1. Take the file and place it in a folder you will remember.
 The default folder for Bizhawk Lua scripts is `\BizHawk-<version>\Lua`.
 1. Run BizHawk and open the NMG practice hack.
+1. Begin or resume a save file, and be in an idle position that allows you to use the practice menu.
 1. Navigate to the Lua console from the menu: `Tools→Lua Console`
 1. Open the script.
    * If you haven't used this script before, or its location has changed since moving, you can find it in file explorer by pressing `Ctrl+O`.
    * If you have used this script before, you can find it in the `Recent Scripts` submenu under the `File` menu.
 1. On opening, the script will automatically run.
+   * Do not press any buttons while the script navigates through the practice menu.
 1. The script can be toggled or stopped from the graphical menu.